natashabatalha/PandExo/_sources/installation.rst.txt

 JWST Reference Data
 ```````````````````
-For JWST, the user may download the required reference data `here <http://ssb.stsci.edu/pandeia/engine/1.1.1/pandeia_data-1.1.1.tar.gz>`_.
-Unpack and store the data in a choice location.
+For JWST, the link to access the required reference data is located `here <https://pypi.python.org/pypi/pandeia.engine/>`_.
+It should be the first link on this page.
+Pay attention and make sure you get the `pandeia_data` and not the `wfirst_data`!!

 Stellar SEDs
 ````````````